Flu Vaccination Clinic

-How flu savvy are you?
+Are you flu savvy?
 Take this quiz and see how well you can tell flu fact from flu myth.

 True or False: You can't get the flu from the flu vaccine.

-- True: The flu vaccine contains dead flu virus, not live virus.
-It is impossible to get the "real" flu from the vaccine.
+- True: The flu vaccine contains dead or inactivated flu virus, and cannot cause infection, so it is impossible to get the flu from the vaccine.
 The vaccine works to prepare your body to fight off infection from the live virus.
 A person may get a fever and body aches after getting the flu vaccine, but this is most likely the immune system reacting to the vaccine or an unrelated viral infection.